thirumurthis/Learnings/kafka/Kafka_Kind_KRAFT_mode_in_strimzi_notes.md

  - Strimzi cluster configuration as Ephemeral persistent storage and in deploying in `KRaft` mode.
  - To access the Kafka brokers running in KIND cluster from host machine we need to expose the ports.
 Includes the port configuration in both KIND cluster and Strimzi cluster CRD configuration.
- - To access Strimzi cluster from external client, we need to expose external bootstrap service as NodePort.(Refer this article that explains about accessing Strimzi Kafka cluster from external client)[https://strimzi.io/blog/2019/04/23/accessing-kafka-part-2/]ntity
+ - To access Strimzi cluster from external client, we need to expose external bootstrap service as NodePort.[Refer this article that explains about accessing Strimzi Kafka cluster from external client](https://strimzi.io/blog/2019/04/23/accessing-kafka-part-2/)

 Why KRaft (experimental) mode?